Alexoat76/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ![Brand](https://assets.website-files.com/6105315644a26f77912a1ada/610540e8b4cd6969794fe673_Holberton_School_logo-04-04.svg)

 # 0x09.
-Web infrastructure design1
+Web infrastructure design
 <div style="text-align: justify">

-In this project, you should be continue to research and learn about of Web Infrastructure Design.
-Files in this project contain links to each respective whiteboard diagram.
+In this project, you should be research and learn about of Web Infrastructure Design.
+So, this project consists a collection of web infrastructure designs that could be implemented in any web development project.
+The files contain links to each respective whiteboard diagram.

 <div style="text-align: justify">
 Don't forget to fully meet the following development requirements. </div>